 When employees feel stressed or overwhelmed, they’re likely to stop showing up for work.
 Stress can affect physical health and productivity, too.

-Encouraging a solid work-life balance and the importance of self-care can help employees feel more in control of their life and improve their well-being.
+Encouraging a solid work-life balance and prioritizing self-care can help employees feel more in control of their life and improve their well-being.

 You can empower employees to make time for self-care during the holiday season by offering the following: